GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="US"></a>
 ## User Stories
+NOTE: For Acceptance Criteria test results please see TESTRM.md
 ### Story 1
-As a visitor, I want to view the projects and tools available to add to a main dashboard.
-The dashboard is a clear, one-stop view of all my projects' status and tools I'm currently using.
+As a visitor, I want to view the projects and tools available to add to a main dashboard so I can have a clear, one-stop view of all my projects' status and tools I'm currently using.
--   Acceptance Criteria -- Duplicated in Testing section below
+-   Acceptance Criteria
     -   There is an indication that I'm the user logged in
     -   My available projects are indicated in a side panel or other persistent section; called a Library.
     -   I can see further detail of a given project in a larger, more prominent Dashboard.